Employer Payroll Tax

-- During the first 5 years of employment, full-time employees who work five days a week are entitled to 12 net vacation days (not including the weekly rest day).
+During the first five years of employment full time employees who work five days per work week are entitled to 12 net vacation days (not including the weekly rest day), and then as follows:

-- From the 9th year and on- An additional vacation day per year, to a maximum of 20 net vacation days after 12 years.
+- 8 years + – an additional vacation day per year, to a maximum of 20 net vacation days after 12 years.

 Sick leave is accrued at a rate of 1.5 days per month with a maximum of 90 days total.